Program management and PPM/Portfolio management: challenges and best practices

 A project consists of a succession of tasks to achieve a defined objective.
 Project management is therefore about managing this scope.

-Unlike the project, the program designates a set of projects linked to each other .
-Through optimization of resources and precise coordination, they must make it possible to achieve strategic objectives for the company.
+Unlike a project, a program refers to a set of set of interrelated projects.
+By optimizing resources and ensuring precise coordination, they are designed to achievestrategic objectives for the company.

 Each project is generally managed by a project manager.
-When you're dealing with multiple project managers that need to be coordinated, it's a program.
+When you have several project managers who need to be coordinated, it's called a program.

-D) An example of a program: translation of lyrics at Deezer
+D) An example of a program: lyrics translation at Deezer

 Let's take a concrete example.
-Music streaming company Deezer recently developed a lyric translation feature.
-This involved a division of tasks:
+Music streaming company Deezer recently developed a lyric translation function.
+This involved a division of labor:

-• Research to check intuitions about the relevance of this feature
+• Research to verify intuitions about the relevance of this feature

-• Building partnerships with providers providing lyrics and translation
+• Building partnerships with speech and translation service providers

-• Coordination of the launch with the product and marketing teams
+• Coordination of launch with product and marketing teams

 • Optimization identification